Skip to content

 4. Compression: The prompt compression API reduces the size of the top-ranked documents.

-5. Response Generation: The agent formats the compressed documents into a prompt and generates a comprehensive response.
+5. Response Generation: The agent formats the compressed documents into a prompt and generates a comprehensive response with in-line citations and numbered references for source traceability.

 Below is a textual representation of the flow: